Warner College offers three Residential Learning Communities (RLCs)

 together with like-minded students focused on sustainability leadership in natural resources.

-in a NR 192 seminar focused on dimensions of sustainability in natural resources and diverse topics in sustainability leadership and engagement.
+in a NR 192 seminar focused on sustainability philosophy and practice connected to natural resources as well as the environment, economics, and social equity.
 Students requiring CO 150 will also take part in a linked section focused on natural resource food, energy and water issues.

 with natural resources faculty, graduate students, and student leaders as well as community leaders working in natural resources and sustainability.
 Gain important professional development knowledge and networking connections.